IntegrationDemonstrator/IntegrationDemonstrator/index.md

 This methodology allows to calculate optimal investments in every technology of the energy system – production, transport, conversion, storage – in order to ensure security of supply, competitiveness and sustainability.

+It has to be noted that any kind of model is a limited representation of the reality and helps in understanding the behaviour of complex systems.
+Results need therefore to be cautiously interpreted.

 Several scientific publications have been published in the framework of the INTEGRATION project.
 See the [Methodology](methodology) section for further details.
 This demonstration website is part of the deliverables of the INTEGRATION project.